Cvanheukelom/EPA_Thesis_2024_CvH/README.md

 Currently the files are set to run the base scenario of the no- interaction experiment (1).
 If another experiments should run, interaction variable for the police and criminal agents need to be changed accordingly.

+The output files and logfiles of the experiments are too large for Github.
+Contact me to get access to them.

 ## Files

 ### Python files: